 Dr. Christopher Honey is Professor of Neurosurgery at the University of British Columbia, in Vancouver, Canada.
 He obtained his medical degree from the University of Toronto and his doctoral degree from Oxford University as a Canadian Rhodes Scholar.
 He completed additional training at Harvard Medical School and is a Scholar in Surgical Leadership.

 Dr. Honey was the President of the Canadian Section of Stereotactic & Functional Neurosurgery for its first seven years.
-He is on the Boards of the World Society of Stereotactic & Functional Neurosurgery (2003-present) and the Canadian Neuromodulation Society (2012-2019) and was on the Board of the American Society of Stereotactic & Functional Neurosurgery (2008-2012).
+He is on the Board of the World Society of Stereotactic & Functional Neurosurgery (2003-present) and was on the Board of the Canadian Neuromodulation Society (2012-2019) and American Society of Stereotactic & Functional Neurosurgery (2008-2012).

 In 2016, Dr. Honey was elected the President of the Canadian Neuromodulation Society (2016-2019) and hosted the annual national scientific meetings in Whistler (2018) and Iqaluit (2019).